Skip to main content

 performance_stop_trace

-Stop recording performance traces on webpages and save the data to a specified file for analysis.
+Stop an active performance trace recording and save the raw trace data to a specified file path (compressed or uncompressed).

 Instructions